 We visit the Cathedral in the plaza and see the old post office.
 We also visit the Centro Cultural Palacio de la Moneda, and head to Cerro Santa Lucia for a view of the city.
 We visit the central market to see the various types of seafood on offer, and make a stop in Bellavista neighborhood. and 1990.
 From here we take a stroll through the Quinta Normal Park looping back to our hotel.

-On your free time, you may consider a visit to the Pre-Columbian Art Museum and/or Museum of Memories and Human Rights, dedicated to the victims of human rights violations during the civic-military regime led by Augusto Pinochet between 1973.
+On your free time, you may consider a visit to the Pre-Columbian Art Museum and/or Museum of Memories and Human Rights, dedicated to the victims of human rights violations during the civic-military regime led by Augusto Pinochet between 1973 and 1990.

 Overnight in Santiago.